YPares/nushellWith/README.md

     overlays = [ nushellWith.overlays.default ];
   };
   in {
-    # Get nushell built from latest stable version on GitHub:
+    # Get some stable Nushell version built from nushell's official GitHub repo
+    # (Nu version depends on which nushellWith branch you use):
     nu = pkgs.nushell;

     # A pre-made nushell environment that contains the plugins vendored by the Nushell team: